fl0ge/ruby-jira-scripts/README.md

 ## addFixVersionToAllEpicIssues.rb

-This ruby script add the provided version name to the fixVersion of a JIRA Epic issue, all the linked JIRA Story issues and the stories Subtask issues.
+This ruby script adds the provided version name to the fixVersion of a JIRA Epic issue, all its linked JIRA Story issues and the stories Subtask issues.

-The interactive script ask for:
+The interactive script asks for:
 * the JIRA URL (e.g. https://www.foobar.com/jira)
 * the login
 * the password